<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 As security breaches increase among organizations, more and more companies want to make the security phase of development not only easier but also faster.
 Also, with the rise of popularity in AI, cloud technologies, and automation, DevSecOps is more beneficial than ever before.
 These factors alone bolster the market growth statistics you’re about to see.

-• The global DevSecOps market is expected to grow at a CAGR of 33.7% during the forecast period 2017–2023.
+• The global DevSecOps market size is expected to expand at a compound annual growth rate (CAGR) of 24.1% from 2021 to 2028.
 [1]

 • The DevSecOps market size was valued at USD 3.73 billion in 2021.
 [2]